Robley D. Evans (admiral): USS Indiana

 The United States' first seagoing battleship, USS Indiana, was placed in commission on 20 November 1895, with Captain Evans in command.
 Former President Benjamin Harrison, with a committee from the state of Indiana, presented a set of silver to Evans for the battleship on 16 September 1896 at Tompkinsville, New York.

 Spanish–American War service

 During the Spanish–American War, he commanded the battleship USS Iowa (BB-4) in the Battle of Santiago de Cuba.

 Shore duty

-Robley Dunglison Evans was named president of the Board of Inspection and Survey from February 1901 to April 1902.
+Robley Dunglison Evans was promoted to rear admiral on 11 February 1901 and was reassigned as president of the Board of Inspection and Survey from February 1901 to April 1902.

 Prince Henry of Prussia

 President Theodore Roosevelt selected Admiral Robley D. Evans to host Prince Heinrich of Prussia, brother of Germany's Kaiser Wilhelm II.
 15 February 1902, Admiral Evans, as Commander-in-Chief of a special honor squadron, hoisted his flag on the battleship USS Illinois (BB-7) at the New York Navy Yard.
 Evans feted Prince Henry during the visit of the Kaiserliche Marine Imperial German Navy.
 After the departure of the German prince, 28 February 1902, Evans' flag was hauled down on Illinois.